aleksejcupic/aleksejcupic/README.md

 # 💫 About Me:
-I graduated from Boston College with a Bachelor's of Science in Computer Science and Mathematics and have worked in the financial services sector to improve and maintain a portfolio management system for hedge funds as a backend software engineer for the past 2 years.
+I graduated from Boston College with a Bachelor's of Science in Computer Science and Mathematics and have worked in the financial services sector to improve and maintain portfolio management systems for investment banks and hedge funds as a backend software engineer for the past 3 years.

 I have the most experience in C#, .NET, and SQL